winsiderss/systeminformer/README.txt

 * Setting handle attributes

-The feature(s) marked with an asterisk (*) are NOT available on 64-bit versions of Windows, and Windows 8 and beyond.
+The feature(s) marked with an asterisk (*) are NOT available on 64-bit versions of Windows, and are NOT available on all versions starting with Windows 8.

 Certain features such as modifying process protection are disabled in the released driver binary due to legal reasons.
 You can enable